-Statutory Superannuation Guarantee Charge contributions (SGC contributions) are currently paid by NRMA on behalf of the Directors at the rate of 13 per cent.
-Superannuation fund contributions are paid in addition to the Directors' base fees.
+Superannuation is paid by NRMA on behalf of the Directors at the rate of 13 per cent.

-Ms Jane McKellar was appointed to the Board as a non-executive director on 13 May 2019, with the skills and experience in customer, branding and marketing.
+Ms Jane McKellar was re-appointed by the Board as a non-executive director for a 3 year term commencing 13 May 2021, with the skills and experience in customer, branding and marketing.

-The independent executive search firm Russell Reynolds Associates was engaged to provide a shortlist of candidates for all three Appointed Director appointments.
+The independent executive search firm Russell Reynolds Associates was engaged to provide a shortlist of candidates for the appointment of all three Appointed Directors.